Christ Church St Laurence: Present

 Christ Church St Laurence aims to be diverse and inclusive.
 It emphasises a ministry to the underprivileged, the persecuted and the socially marginalised.

-Until the outbreak of COVID-19, the parish operated an overnight shelter for homeless men on Saturday nights in conjunction with Cana Communities.
-The shelter was staffed by parishioners of Christ Church and the neighbouring church of St Barnabas, Broadway, and by students from St Paul's College and Wesley College, University of Sydney.
-The future of the shelter is under review in light of changing conditions in the locality.
+The St Laurence Centre, housed in the church hall building, is a comparatively new entity, aiming to continue and expand the parish's outreach in these areas.
+It houses counselling services and offers a weekly lunch for all comers.

 The church is open every weekday and is frequently visited by people in need or distress.
-Volunteer vergers are present to offer simple food and drink to all comers.
+Volunteer vergers are present to offer simple food and drink to any who ask.

 The parish gives substantial financial support to Australian and overseas charities.
 This support is provided by an annual Lenten appeal, a monthly retiring collection and social events such as the annual parish lunch and a trivia night.

 One organisation supported is St Laurence House, an agency dedicated to disadvantaged, homeless, and at-risk youth.
 The parish was an original founder of St Laurence House, though it is no longer directly involved in its management.
 Another organisation supported is the Asylum Seekers Centre in Sydney.
 Gifts of food and toiletries are regularly delivered from the church to the centre.
 A number of parishioners are involved in visiting people in immigration detention centres and in prison.
 A monthly retiring collection supports the work of Anglican churches in the South Pacific.

 Other groups or projects funded through the Anglican Board of Mission - Australia include: Mudgin-Gal, Aboriginal women's organisation, Redfern; Wontulp Bi-Buya Theological College, providing adult education for Aborigines, Cairns; literacy in Vanuatu; disaster risk reduction and emergency support in South Sudan; an integrated gender project in Zambia.

 These activities of the parish are being expanded under the auspices of the Christ Church St Laurence Charitable Trust.
 The trust, which is not under the control of the parish, was created and endowed under the will of a late medical practitioner to provide financial assistance in the achievement of the parish's charitable objectives.
-The trust is supporting the establishment in the basement of the hall building of a medical centre specifically directed to the needs of the homeless, to be operated by the Haymarket Foundation.